zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 1. In the **ApprovalTerminationStrategy** class, find the comment **End the chat if the agent has indicated there is no action needed**, and add the following code to define the termination function:

     ```python
+   # End the chat if the agent has indicated there is no action needed
    async def should_agent_terminate(self, agent, history):
         """Check if the agent should terminate."""
         return "no action needed" in history[-1].content.lower()